deepanshu520911/Redesigned-Throttle-Actuator/README.md

 ![alt text](https://github.com/deepanshu520911/Throttle/blob/main/Picture1.png)

 ## Impact
 Due to no repair option was available before above designed product, new throttle costing around **26k** was required on every failure.
 Now on every failure, fixing a failed part using above design costs **2.1k only**(including bearings, PCB, IC's etc.).
-Also, no future wear and tear due to due to its contactless design.
+Also, no future wear and tear because of its contactless design.

 ### Components Specification
 Magnetic Position Sensor - AS5047D/AS5047P/AS5147P/AS5147